AfraAd/week3group/README.md

 **Nutrition Analysis**
 - input the recipe name or ingredient list and produce the relevant suggested nutritional values.
 - input the weight/number of servings to generate detailed values.
-- generate the specific nutrition values for protein, sugar, vitamins, microelements, etc.
+- generate the specific nutrition values for protein, sugar, vitamins, micro-elements, etc.
 - add up the total dishes and servings to the final sum.

+## High Level Description
+Our application will be a recipe browser that also provides nutritional data for specific ingredients and recipes.

+## API Documentation
 **API**: (https://api.edamam.com/api/recipes/v2)

+**Site with our API info**: (https://developer.edamam.com/edamam-docs-recipe-api)

-**Screenshot of using Postman to interact with the API**
+## Screenshot of using Postman to interact with the API

 <img width="958" alt="image" src="https://github.com/AfraAd/week3group/assets/128275390/c069ba18-d560-4997-8201-0e02671206b0">

-**Example of output when we send our request**
+## Example of output when we send our request

 Note the response on the requests differs for each request.
 This is an example of a possible recipe in our response